California Law Prohibits Gender-Based Discrimination in Public Schools

 - Dress Codes

-Students shall have the right to dress in accordance with their gender identity that is exclusively and consistently asserted at school, within the constraints of the dress codes adopted at their school site.
+Students shall have the right to dress in accordance with their gender identity that is identified at school, within the constraints of the dress codes adopted at their school site.

 - Gender Segregation in Other Areas

-As a general rule, in any other circumstances where students are separated by gender in school activities, students shall be permitted to participate in accordance with their gender identity exclusively and consistently asserted at school.
+As a general rule, in any other circumstances where students are separated by gender in school activities, students shall be permitted to participate in accordance with their gender identity.